December 31, 2020

 Probiotic Blueberry Kefir Smoothie Bowl

 So what are you waiting for?
-Add this probiotic-packed, fiber-fierce smoothie bowl to your meal prep schedule and boost your gut health! #LiveNourished
+Add this probiotic-packed, fiber-fierce smoothie bowl to your meal prep schedule and boost your gut health!

 Nutrient Spotlight